Making Window Masks

 At this point, I also add the tinting where necessary.
 For the Civic EK9, I tinted all 3 rear windows.
 So after laying down the X-18, I removed the respective masks and airbrushed the Tamiya smoke using the same procedure as explained in the Tinting Windows Tutorial

-that’s all.
-All that remains is to remove the masking tape and admire your
+And that’s all.
+All that remains is to remove the masking tape and admire your newly detailed windows

 And that’s my whole procedure!
 Really hope you find it interesting and that it'll help you out with your next custom window masks!
 If you have any questions, feel free to sign the guestbook or ask on the jdm24scale facebook page.